Why is it important to regularly measure blood pressure? Well, this article provides detailed information to answer this question.

 Whitecoat hypertension is the anxiety and distress that some patients experience when they are in the doctor’s office.
 It is the cause of almost 20% of the total cases of misdiagnosis of hypertension.
 The fear of the doctor, the anxiety of being examined, or the fear of an ailment is the cause of white coat hypertension.
 The condition is only temporary and resolves as the patient leaves the doctor’s office.

 The solution to white coat hypertension is to regularly monitor the blood pressure at home at frequent intervals and arrange the data in a tabular form.
 This will help the primary care physician to make an accurate diagnosis.

 Patients with hypertension experience various symptoms that differ on a case-to-case basis and depend upon multiple factors.
 Regular monitoring at home provides a baseline for accurate diagnosis and valuable information regarding the possible treatment options and their outcomes.
 This will also help the primary care physician prescribe your medicines and adjust the dosage as per the severity of the disease.

 A home-based blood pressure monitoring method helps to predict the possible complication and the risk of chronic diseases caused by hypertension.
 It helps to deliver timely emergency treatment to the patients when needed.

 Complication of Hypertension

 Hypertension is the root cause of many chronic and deadly diseases.
-It’s a famous Greek proverb that obesity is the mother of all diseases and obesity leads to hypertension that is the root cause of diabetes, cardiovascular diseases, kidney problems, renal dysfunction, hyper/ hypothyroidism, hyperlipidemia, and liver diseases.
+It’s a famous Greek proverb that obesity is the mother of all diseases, and obesity leads to hypertension, which is the root cause of diabetes, cardiovascular diseases, kidney problems, renal dysfunction, hyper/hypothyroidism, hyperlipidemia, and liver diseases.